itsrohit11/Virtual-Assistatant/README.md

 *Also used the Multiple API's to support the assistant\
 1.NewsAPI to support the news\
 2.OpenAi API so that it can access the internet.

+IMP - wanna check my work just run the main file of this project.